 Mom Inspired Life – Butterflies and Flowers Number Line Activity

 Incorporating flowers and butterflies into your activities gives everything that warm feeling of spring.
 This math game is no exception.
-Students will roll the die, trying to get their butterfly to the number ten (or whatever the highest number you decide to use).
+Students will roll the dice, trying to get their butterfly to the number ten (or whatever the highest amount you decide to use).

 What’s your favorite spring activity for kids?